cogment/cogment-doc/src/dashboard/metrics-and-dashboard.md

     MY_COUNTER.inc()
 ```

-Several types of metrics are availalbe in Prometheus.
-Connsult the prometheus [documentation](https://prometheus.io/docs/concepts/metric_types/) for futher references.
+Several types of metrics are available in Prometheus.
+Consult the prometheus [documentation](https://prometheus.io/docs/concepts/metric_types/) for futher reference.

 ## Using a custom registry

 By default, Cogment SDKs rely on the default Prometheus global registry.
-To change the used regitry, it needs to be given to the context when built.
+To change the used registry, it needs to be given to the context when built.

 Here's how it looks in python.